aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/high-level-programming/find-and-replace-in-spreadsheet/_index.md

 {{< /highlight >}}

-Clicking on Replace button following code is executed:
+When clicking on the **Replace** button, the following code is executed:

 {{< highlight csharp >}}